san650/ember-cli-page-object/guides/deprecations.md

 **Until**: 2.0.0

-In v2 any strings inside definitions, other than `scope` and `testContainer`, would be treated as a `scope`.
+In v2, any string values in definitions, other than `scope` and `testContainer`, would be treated as a `scope` selectors.

-Please make sure you don't have plain strings embedded into your definitions.
+Please make sure there are no plain strings used in your definitions.

 Bad: